Back to Blog

 Bottom Line

 Understanding and evaluating the turnover ratio is essential for investors looking to optimize their portfolios.
 A lower turnover ratio can mean cost savings and tax efficiency, while a higher turnover might suggest active management with potential for higher returns in certain market conditions.
+However, remember that higher returns are not guaranteed and come with increased risk.
 Always consider the fund's strategy, management style, and how these align with your investment goals before making a decision.
-Balancing turnover with other investment metrics will help you choose the right fund for your financial needs.
+Balancing turnover with other investment metrics like expense ratio, risk-adjusted return, and your own personal financial situation will help you choose the right fund for your financial needs.
+Don't rely solely on the turnover ratio; consider it as one piece of the puzzle when making investment decisions.

 Try the Calculator